jaycee/urlview-weechat/README.md

 By default this script uses urlview to handle urls.
 To use urlscan, you can set `plugins.var.python.urlview.command` to "urlscan".

+To have email addresses removed before url parsing happens, you can set `plugins.var.python.urlview.noemail` to true.

 This is a python rewrite of [this ruby plugin](https://weechat.org/files/scripts/unofficial/urlview.rb)